ivodolenc/rolli/README.md

 Sometimes it is necessary to manually set the build entries or include extra files that can't be specified via the auto-build _exports_ or _bin_ modes.

-Rolli provides an additional `entries` build mode that allows you to tweak the settings for each object individually.
+Rolli provides an additional custom-build `entries` mode that allows you to tweak the settings for each object individually.

 This is very powerful and flexible mode since it can be used in combination with the auto-build modes, but also as a fully manual setup.

 ```js
 // rolli.config.js